Motivation impairment effect: Non-verbal leakage

-Nonverbal behavior is primarily automatic, reactive, and often unintentional.
+Non-verbal behavior is primarily automatic, reactive, and often unintentional.
 When communicators attempt to hide or control their arousal, they might expose themselves to nonverbal leakage, by unintentionally communicating nonverbally that they might be attempting to deceive.
-There can be no question that certain types of nonverbal leakage often occur outside conscious control.
+There can be no question that certain types of non-verbal leakage often occur outside conscious control.
 The more motivated a deceiver is, the harder they will try, compared to less motivated deceivers, to mask or control their behavior in order to perform the deception believably.
 According to the motivation impairment effect hypothesis, however, the increased arousal and behavioral control associated with such efforts actually impairs deceptive success rather than enhances it as a consequence of increased nonverbal leakage.
 The harder deceivers try to create convincing lies, the more likely they are to arouse suspicion and, hence, fail at their efforts.

-Non verbal leakage can be observed in similar situations that involve verbal and non-verbal cues associated with the particular emotions that a liar attempts to hide.
+Non-verbal leakage can be observed in similar situations that involve verbal and non-verbal cues associated with the particular emotions that a liar attempts to hide.
 A good example is when an individual attempts to act like they like someone.
 Observers may tend to assume that the person likes the other person due to the faked affect.
 Nevertheless, if the observers are keen to assess how the individual pretending to like the other person actually behaves when they are around people they love, one would observe significant differences.
 They may observe that the individuals show more liking for people they like than those they pretend to like.

 When an individual has an increased desire to deceive another individual, they attempt to regulate behaviors that express their feelings.
 Nevertheless, they only succeed in controlling the ones that can be regulated, such as verbal cues.
 They may fail to control their non-verbal cues since they occur involuntarily.
 The more an individual attempts to conceal the truth to prevent others from discovering it, the easier it becomes to see through their lies.
 However, this does not only reflect performance impairment, it also may show both inhibition and improvement.